FAC8/READMES/Git-And-GitHub-READMEs.md

 ## What is it?

 We’ve established that Git is a version control system, similar but better than the many alternatives available.
 So, what makes GitHub so special?
-Git is a command-line tool, but the center around which all things involving Git revolve – effectively, the Hub, is GitHub.com, where developers can store their projects and network with likeminded people.
+Effectively it is the Hub for git, where developers can store their projects and network with likeminded people.

-Let’s go over a few of the main reasons that geeks like to use GitHub, and learn some terminology along the way.
+Let’s go over a few of the main reasons that people like to use GitHub, and learn some terminology along the way.

 #### Repository